Seirdy/seirdy.one/content/meta/_index.md

 ### Services this site relies on

-This site is hosted on a virtual private server I rent from Digital Ocean, with 1&nbsp;virtual CPU and 1&nbsp;GB of memory.
+This site is hosted on a virtual private server I rent from Digital Ocean, alongside some other personal services.
 I don't necessarily endorse Digital Ocean; for now, I'm only using it for the free credits.
 I use name servers from [deSEC](https://desec.io/), and do recommend it to others who want managed DNSSEC.

 This site encrypts HTTPS traffic with an OCSP-stapled TLS certificate signed by Let's Encrypt.
 It regularly pulls package updates from Fedora's official repository mirrors.